damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   SPRING_PROFILES_ACTIVE: gitlab-ci
 ```

-This is the definition `variables` to be set on our build environment.
-The `DOCKER_DRIVER` variable signals the Docker Engine which storage driver to use.
+This is the definition of `variables` to be set on our build environment.
+The `DOCKER_DRIVER` signals the Docker Engine which storage driver to use.
 We use `overlay` for performance reasons.
 The `SPRING_PROFILES_ACTIVE` is very useful when dealing with Spring Boot applications.
 It activates [Spring Profiles](http://docs.spring.io/autorepo/docs/spring-boot/current/reference/html/boot-features-profiles.html) which provide a way to segregate parts of our application configuration and make it available only in certain environments.
 For instance, we can define different database URIs per environment, e.g. `localhost` when running on the developer machine and `mongo` when running within GitLab CI.

 #### **[Stages](https://docs.gitlab.com/ce/ci/yaml/#stages)**